lua-rocks/proto/readme.md

 There is one thing you should know, which can make your life much easier - you no need to use interface (table `conf` in example above) as constructor argument (`init(conf)`)!
 You can just use it as first argument in `proto.link`, so you will no need to write annoying code like `self.something = conf.something`.
+And also you will no need to describe interfaces.
+Object can be interface to itself.

 Example: